openearth/hydrodynamics-course/deploy/README.md

 	 helm upgrade $RELEASE jupyterhub/jupyterhub --version=0.8.2 -f config.yaml
 This option is used in the PAOTM course at the moment.
 ## Authentication
-At the moment dummy authentication method is used.
+At the moment dummy authentication method is available.
 This is done with the following section in the config.yaml.

 	auth:
 	  type: dummy